What is the TDI Full Cave Diver Course?

 Qualifications of graduates:

-Penetration using the rule of thirds conservatively.
+Progressive cave penetration using the rule of thirds conservatively

-No equipment removal in the cave.
+No removal of equipment in the cave

-Proper guideline following procedures.
+Proper guideline following procedures

-Proper use of cave diving gear.
+Adequate use of cave diving gear

 Complex navigation dives planning and execution.

 Certified as TDI Intro to Cave or equivalent.

 What am I trained to do as a Full Cave Diver?